Anees-Asghar/Bookish/README.md

 # Bookish
 A flask based app to keep track of what books you are reading, have read and want to read.

+Note: This app, although completely working, is just a rough draft and has not been refined nor checked for bugs.

 ---

 ## Setup